cpaelzer/cpaelzer.github.io/content/blogs/002-migration-with-changed-roms.md

 ### Who shall fix it ###

 This is a tricky question.
-To some extend the roms come from different projects than qemu.
+To some extent the roms come from different projects than qemu.
 So qemu can't perfectly map versions to roms.

-"But hey they bundle roms on the release tarballs" you might say.
+You might say, "But hey they bundle roms on the release tarballs".
 That is correct, but won't help.
-On one hand there are [policies](https://www.debian.org/social_contract#guidelines) which do not allow to pick up those pre-built roms for various reasons.
+On one hand there are [policies](https://www.debian.org/social_contract#guidelines) which do not allow Distributions to pick up those pre-built roms for various reasons.
 Furthermore different distributions might want to add or enable/disable different features in those roms.
-For example Ubuntu had https enabled for quite a while which makes our roms having a different size to Debian.
+For example Ubuntu had https enabled for quite a while which makes our roms have a different size compared to Debian.

 With all that in mind we can agree that upstream can't handle it as it isn't fully under their control.
-The actual projects of the various roms have even less control where/how they are bundled.
+The actual projects of the various roms have even less control where and how they are bundled.
-Qemu upstream can provide some generic mechanisms to handle those cases nicely thou.
+Qemu upstream can provide some generic mechanisms to handle those cases nicely though.

 ```lang-none
                    +---------------+